d-krupke/cpsat-primer/README.md

 have a preference for one or the other, and would recommend using the one that is more intuitive to read for you.

-#### Example of a Case where we have to use a Cactus Plot

-Building on our previous discussion of a more straightforward benchmark, let's explore a scenario that introduces some challenges:
+#### TSPLIB

+Our second benchmark for the Traveling Salesman Problem leverages the TSPLIB, a set of instances based on real-world data.
+This will introduce two challenges:
 1. The difficulty in aggregating benchmark data due to its limited size and heterogeneous nature.
 2. Notable disparities in results, arising from the differing characteristics of random and real-world instances.

-Our second benchmark for the Traveling Salesman Problem leverages the TSPLib, a set of instances based on real-world data.
 The irregularity in instance sizes makes traditional plotting methods, like plotting the number of solved instances over time, less effective.
 While data smoothing methods, such as rolling averages, are available, they too have their limitations.